 The local Department of Rehabilitation referred Josh to PRIDE Industries.
 During the summer of 2013, Josh began working with PRIDE’s Employment Services, a Job Developer, and a Job Coach.
 The team assisted him with interview training and job skills development.
 “Josh was extremely diligent with all of his employment preparation activities,” says Debbie Tomlinson, a PRIDE Job Developer.
 “Even though it was difficult, Josh worked tirelessly with me and my team to improve his interview skills.”

 Hard work and dedication paid off, after a few months, Josh landed a paid internship with PRIDE Industries’ IT support services department.
 “It was awesome!” says Josh.
 He became part of PRIDE’s technical support center.
 Josh’s duties included responding to work order emails, updating software, web browser issues, and answering the helpline.
 “Those few months were incredibly nerve racking; it was both humbling and a fantastic learning experience.”

 The IT department was so impressed with Josh’s work ethic, diligence, and dedication – they offered him a full-time position after the internship ended.
-Josh became a permanent full-time PRIDE Industries employee in January 2015 and has been promoted twice.
+Josh became a full-time PRIDE Industries employee in January 2015 and has been promoted twice.
 Josh is currently a help desk technician for PRIDE’s IT department.

 Joshua’s next goal is to obtain his driver’s license and a car.
 In the meantime, he relies on PRIDE’s transportation to get to work and takes public transportation back home.
 “I continued to receive support services and advice,” says Josh.
 “In addition, while I pursue my own means of independent transportation, PRIDE has supported me by providing transportation in the morning from home to PRIDE.”